Immigration Regulations and COVID-19

 I am from Canada or Mexico.
 Are there restrictions in place that will prevent my return to the U.S.?

-Two Federal Register notices published on March 24, 2020 announced the decision to temporarily limit entry to the United States through land ports along the U.S.-Canada and U.S.- Mexico borders for “essential travel” only.
-The restrictions have been extended until September 21, 2020.
+The decision to temporarily limit entry to the United States through land ports along the U.S.-Canada and U.S.- Mexico borders for “essential travel” only continues.
+The restrictions have been extended until July 21, 2021.

 Travel by air is not impacted by these temporary restrictions.